-Connect the positive lead of a 12V power source to the hole marked "+V".
-Connect the negative lead to the hole marked "GND".
-You can tack these to the bottom of the board, so they are easy to remove during further assembly.
+Connect the positive lead of a 1 2V power source to the hole marked "+P".
+Connect the negative lead to the hole marked "G".
+You can tack these to the bottom of the board, so their easy to remove during further assembly.
 Apply power to the board.
 Using a voltmeter, verify there is about 5 volts between pins 4 (ground) and pin 8 (+V) on U3.
-If this tests good, remove power and insert U3, the ATTINY11 keyer chip and U1, the 4556 op amp.
-Insert a pair of headphones into the phones jack and a paddle or straight key into the paddle jack.
+If this tests good, remove power and insert U3, the ATTINY13 keyer chip (replaces TINY1 1 shown on layout, board and schematic, as the 11 is now obsolete and no longer available) and U1, the 4556 op amp.
+Insert a pair of headphones into the phones jack, and a paddle or straight key into the paddle jack.
 Restore power to the board.
 Using the paddle or straight key, you should hear the side tone in the headphones.
-(You may find it easier to use the final power leads rather than tack in test leads.)